mycpp/myCPP/documentation/ReadMe.md

-## Scope of the Clean Power Tool
+## The Scope of the Clean Power Tool
 This widely accessible, user-friendly, and accurate tool enables users to visualize electrical energy generation of various fuel sources within the United States.
 Much like the "U.S. Energy Mapping System" (http://www.eia.gov/state/maps.cfm?src=home-f3), created by the U.S. Energy Information Administration (EIA), this tool plots power plant locations on a map of the United States.
 To aide visualization, the "My Clean Power" tool scales the power plant (circle) with respect to generation, i.e. the more generation, the bigger the circle.

-The tool can be filtered by energy source (e.g. coal, natural gas, wind, etc.), with a different color associated to each energy source.
-The second tab of the tool will illustrate carbon dioxide emissions for each corresponding energy source (in progress, Jan.
+The tool can be filtered by energy source (e.g. coal, natural gas, wind, etc.), with a different color associated to each, so that multiple sources can be viewed simultaneously.
+The second tab of the tool will illustrate carbon dioxide emissions for each corresponding energy source (In progress, Jan.
 2017).

 All data was obtained from http://www.eia.gov/.

+## About
+The Bredesen Center for Interdisciplinary Research and Graduate Education (http://bredesencenter.utk.edu/) is a joint institution with the University of Tennessee and Oak Ridge National Lab.
+This tool was developed by Bredesen Center PhD students, within the Energy Science and Engineering program, as part of outreach to the general public.

-## Feature Plan
+## Tool Feature

 [ ] leaflet integration